Stocks slide on tech sell-off, bond yields steady

 “I’m not anticipating any changes to monetary policy any time soon,” Arone said, a view that should ease market concerns that the Fed could boost interest rates to tap down inflation.

 “U.S. 10-year Treasury rates have climbed very quickly in a short amount of time.
-And that has spooked investors.”
+And that has spooked investors,” he said.

-MSCI’s benchmark for global equity markets fell 0.68% to 669.22 while the slide on Wall Street was subdued outside of the tech-heavy Nasdaq, which dropped 2.13%.
+MSCI’s benchmark for global equity markets fell 0.31% to 671.67 while Wall Street’s slide also was subdued outside of the tech-heavy Nasdaq, which dropped 1.36%.

 The decline in tech stocks and rise in value stocks, along with copper and crude oil, show investors are rotating into assets that are expected to do well in an improving economy, said Fawad Razaqzada, market analyst at ThinkMarkets in London.